OrchardCMS/OrchardCore/src/docs/reference/modules/Contents/README.md

 Well known properties include
 - Strings
 - JTokens
-- Content Items
+- Content Items (from the `Model.ContentItem` property)
-- Shapes (from the `Content` property)
+- Shapes (from the `Model.Content` property)
 - Objects that can serialize to json.

 !!! note
-    To dump shapes call `@Orchard.ConsoleLog(Model.Content as object)` before calling `@await DisplayAsync(Model.Content)` This will allow any child shapes (items) to also be logged.
-They will be logged as a separate object in the console, after the parent shape.
+    To log shapes call `@Orchard.ConsoleLog(Model.Content as object)` after calling `@await DisplayAsync(Model.Content)` This will allow the shape to execute, and populate the alternates for any child shapes.

 ## GraphQL